is a condition where a male has an extra X sex

 This syndrome is the most common sex chromosome disorder.
 It is also the second most common condition caused by the presence of extra chromosomes.

-Since there are numerous physical abnormalities possible with this syndrome, it is easy to understand why a boy or man who has Klinefelter's and a bent penis would think they are all related.
+Since there are numerous physical abnormalities possible with this syndrome, it is easy to understand why a boy or man who has the condition, and a bent penis, would think they are all related.

 But, they are two separate conditions.
 Just as heart disease and arthritis are separate conditions.